 Boeing’s Starliner faced significant technical issues with its propulsion system, jeopardizing the safe return of its first crew from the International Space Station.
 Glitches in Starliner’s propulsion system, including five failed thrusters and leaks of helium, raised serious concerns about the spacecraft’s ability to bring astronauts back to Earth safely.
-This posed a major setback for Boeing, especially after years of problems and over $1.6 billion in budget overruns since 2016.
+This posed a major setback for Boeing, especially after years of development problems and over $1.6 billion in budget overruns since 2016.
 The decision to bring the astronauts back on a SpaceX Crew Dragon spacecraft instead of Starliner reflects the severity of the technical issues encountered.

 NASA’s decision to rely on SpaceX’s Crew Dragon for the return of the astronauts underscored the agency’s commitment to safety and reliability.
 Despite Boeing’s assurances of Starliner’s safety, NASA officials opted for a more secure option to ensure the astronauts’ well-being.
 Boeing’s disappointment in not being able to carry out the return mission as planned was evident in the statements from Mark Nappi, Boeing’s Starliner chief, who emphasized the priority of crew safety above all else.
 The shift in focus to SpaceX’s Crew Dragon marked a significant turning point in the ongoing competition between Boeing and its rival in the space industry.